rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 21 Oct 2011
+Last Updated 20 Nov 2011

-## Punch list for nom->master and nom distribution
+## Punch list for nom distribution

 This is the "punch list" of items that need addressing before switching nom to be the new 'master' branch, and before releasing